antaldaniel/reprex/content/slides/MaMA_2021/index.md

 ---

+# Use Cases 2

-# Business Confidential Reports with Digital Music Observatory
+Business Confidential Reports with Digital Music Observatory

 - Damage claims in private copying
 - Royalty setting for restaurants, hotels, broadcasting